 There's a quicker way: all you need to do is enable Dropbox's screenshot-sharing feature on your Mac or PC.
 Open your Dropbox app preferences (click the Dropbox icon in your menu bar, click the gear icon, then select Preferences), select the Import tab, and check the Save screenshots using Dropbox box.

-/dropbox/screenshots and copy a share link to your clipboard automatically.
+Now, just take screenshots as normal, and Dropbox will save them to /dropbox/screenshots and copy a share link to your clipboard automatically.
 You can paste the link into your chat app, email, or wherever else you want to share it.

 It's an easy way to keep the conversation about your files in the same place, so nothing gets lost.
 Plus, as you work on the file together in Dropbox, the online preview will update so everyone always sees the latest version.